 Jasper Copping, The Sunday Telegraph.
 Researchers found they were able to regrow hair on the bald patches on people’s heads by injecting them with a solution derived from their own blood.
 The so-called “vampire” treatment involves taking blood from the patient and processing it in a machine that extracts “platelet-rich plasma” (PRP), which is then injected back into the head.
 Scientists believe the solution then stimulates new stem cells below the skin which can aid the regrowth of hair.
 Such “vampire” treatments are already used in some cosmetic procedures, where injections of PRP are used in an effort to reduce the effects of aging on the face and hands.
 The research, published in the latest edition of the British Journal of Dermatology, was conducted among a group of people suffering from alopecia areata, an autoimmune condition that causes hair loss on the scalp and other parts of the body.
 However, the scientists believe the treatment also could help those suffering more common hair loss conditions, such as male pattern baldness.

 PRP Platelet Rich Plasma A Treatment for Hair Growth

 How long does a PRP Hair Regrowth Treatment take?
-A PRP hair regrowth treatment visit takes about one hour and may be performed as a “lunchtime” procedure, as there is no recovery or downtime.
+A PRP hair regrowth treatment visit takes about 90 minutes and may be performed as a “lunchtime” procedure, as there is no recovery or downtime.

 ARTICLE: Vampire PRP Hair Growth by Alan J. Bauman M.D.